jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 ### Kind of issue

-There are five types of issues(bug report, question, suggestion, implementation, implementation test).
+There are five types of issues(bug report, question, suggestion, implementation, test about implementation).
 - *Bug Report* is written when there is a problem in use.
-- *Questions* are for non-bug questions.
+- *Question* are for non-bug questions.
 - *Suggestion* is a suggestion for this project or repository.
 - *Implementation* is an issue for contributors, and is used to track progress when there is content to be implemented.
-- *implementationtest* is an issue for contributors, and is used to track progress when there is test about implementation.
+- *Test about implementation* is an issue for contributors, and is used to track progress when there is test about implementation.

 ### How to create an issue

 This is a guide on how to write an issue for each type of issue.

-#### How to create bug report
+#### How to create issue abot bug report

 *Bug report* is created when there is an error that occurred during use.

-a *Bug report* can be created in the following way:
+*Bug report* can be created in the following way:

 1) Please fill in the title in the form of [BUG] Bug report content.
 Example :
    - [BUG] Initialization error